skylinegodzilla/WCS-DH-Report-App-/README.md

 The administration used to try go this data in excel however the computers would grind to a crawl when searching through the data.
 This app loads the information first from a CSV file in to data tables then sorts through the information that they quarry in a much more efficient way saving time and hassle.
 They can then latter on export the quarry’s as CSV or xls files.
-The app is written in C# inside visual studio
+The app is written in VB inside visual studio

 Its desinged for a paticuler database there for I have uploaded this for example purposes.